Nonprofit EXcellence in Training

 Stacy Nixon, CFRE, Philanthropy Director, Girl Scouts of the Colonial Coast.
 THIS SESSION — Now we have a plan written down, What else? — Planning is the first step to a successful fundraising year, now it is time to develop the final pieces.
 The session will discuss the elements to a successful case statement, the art of writing for development, and how to work with volunteers and board members to expand your organization’s sphere.
 Participants should come with an overview of their organization in hand and be prepared to share an elevator speech of 30 seconds or less.Each session will be a stand-alone session, however, you will benefit most from committing to the full series.
 For those who attend the first two sessions, you will be invited to join us on May 19 to practice your ask with potential donors and receive one-on-one feedback to successfully implement your plan.

-Board Development Series – Building the Powerhouse Board
+Board Development Series – Building, and Keeping, the Powerhouse Board*

 Understanding, Developing, and Implementing the Development Plan for Your Organization – Part III*